Table of Contents

 A Digital Signature Certificate (DSC) is an electronic security feature that authenticates the identity of the individual or firm.
 It is used to secure online transactions and is mandatory for CERSAI registration.
 Let's take a look at the key steps to register DSC on CERSAI:

-It is important to note that the DSC should be registered under the name of the authorized signatory of the individual or firm.
-Moreover, the DSC should be valid for at least one year from the date of registration on CERSAI.
+It is important to note that the DSC should be registered under the name of the authorised signatory of the individual or firm.
+Moreover, the DSC should be valid for at least one year from the registration date on CERSAI.

-registering your DSC on CERSAI is a simple and straightforward process.
-The portal is user-friendly and the steps to register DSC are clearly explained.
+Registering your DSC on CERSAI is a simple process.
+The portal is user-friendly, and the steps to register DSC are clearly explained.
 With the help of NoBroker, you can easily navigate the CERSAI portal and make the most of its benefits.
-By registering your assets on CERSAI, you can ensure that your assets are secure and protected.
+By registering your assets on CERSAI, you can ensure that they are secure and protected.
 Are you looking for a home and want help with the legalities that arise with it?
 NoBroker is here to help you and offer you the best service.
 Click on the link to get the assistance you need.

 Ans.
 Yes, anyone can access the CERSAI search for property-related mortgage issues.